JosephP91/phplinphone/README.md

 Requirements
 ------------

+First of all, phpcpp and phplinphone required C++11, so upgrade your compiler if you are using older versions.

 phplinphone, of course, need liblinphone to be installed, so you should install the latest version of liblinphone (at the time I'm writing, it's the 3.8.2), downlodable from here: http://mirror.lihnidos.org/GNU/savannah/linphone/3.8.x/sources/

 To install liblinphone, you can follow this guide http://sagar.se/linphone-3.7.0-wheezy.html .
 It works for liblinphone 3.7.0, but you can easly modify it for 3.8.2 version.